mys-lang/mys/README.rst

 allocated on the heap and managed by `C++ shared pointers`_.
 Objects that are known not to outlive a function are allocated on the stack.

-There is no garbage collector.
+There is no garbage collector, as there is no garbage to collect.
+Reference counting is used instead.

 Major differences to Python
 ---------------------------